Bach – Christians be Joyful from Christmas Oratorio

 Bach – Jesu Joy of Man’s Desiring

 Handel – Movements including ‘Hallelujah’ Chorus from Messiah

-Readings and poems by Shakespeare, Kipling and Betjeman
+Seasonal readings and poems including works by Shakespeare, Kipling and Dickens.

 Choir of Christ’s College Cambridge

 Keith Marshall Conductor

 Keith Marshall began his musical education as a chorister at Birmingham Cathedral.
 He read music at Caius College Cambridge, where he was a Choral Exhibitioner.
 Having gained MA Hons in music, Keith went on to study oboe at the Royal Academy of Music, winning the Recital Diploma – the Academy’s highest award.
 He was a First Prize winner in the opening “Croft Original” competition and was subsequently awarded the Academy’s Shinn Fellowship.